SubhChintak/AppointDoctorOnline/README.md

 # Appoint Doctor Online

-This project is a website designed to facilitate hassle-free online booking of doctor's appointments specifically for the Agartala region.
+This project is a website designed to facilitate hassle-free online booking of doctors' appointments specifically for the Agartala region.
 Users can browse doctors from various specializations and book appointments from anywhere, at any time.